-In addition to the P&G notes, you are asked to write a final essay (7 to 10 pages).
+In addition to the P&G notes, you are asked to write a final essay (5 to 7 pages).
 This essay can take a variety of forms.
 One approach is to take a particular issue/theory/theme developed in the course and apply it to an empirical context.
 This context may be a systematic empirical regularity or a particular case.
 The idea is to explore how the theory illuminates the empirical phenomena, and perhaps how the phenomena illuminate weaknesses and gaps in the theory.
-Alternatively, one could propose a research design for the empirical test of the theory, if this is a theoretical argument not previously subject to such testing.
-Finally, one could propose a theoretical contribution that synthesizes, extends, or challenges arguments put forth in the course.
-This final essay is due by Friday January 7th.
+Alternatively, one could propose a theoretical contribution that synthesizes, extends, or challenges arguments put forth in the course.
+This final essay is due by Friday December 23rd.
 The course grade will be based in equal measure on your P&G papers, class discussion, and this final essay.